ObolNetwork/charon/docs/reasons.md

 ### Failure Reason: `chain_inclusion`
   - *Summary*: duty not included on-chain
-  - *Details*: Reason `chain_inclusion` indicates that even though charon broadcasted the duty successfully, it wasn`t included in the beacon chain.
+  - *Details*: Reason `chain_inclusion` indicates that even though charon broadcasted the duty successfully, it wasn't included in the beacon chain.
 This is expected for up to 20% of attestations.
 It may however indicate problematic charon broadcast delays or beacon node network problems.

 ### Failure Reason: `consensus`
   - *Summary*: consensus algorithm didn`t complete